BlueBrain/Search/README.md

 Before proceeding, four things need to be noted.

-First, at the moment, these instructions assume that the machine is inside Blue Brain's network.
-Indeed, the models we have trained have not been publicly released yet.
+First, these instructions are to reproduce the environment and results of Blue Brain Search v0.1.0.
+Indeed, this is the version for which the models we have trained have been publicly released.

 Second, the setup of Blue Brain Search requires the launch of 4 servers (database, search, mining, notebook).
 The instructions are supposed to be